justinkambic/opentelemetry-demo/.github/README.md

 ## Fast Track Startup

 The fast way to set things up is with the `elastic-setup` script.
+This assumes and requires `minikube`.
 Before running it set the following environment variables:

 ```bash
 export OTEL_EXPORTER_OTLP_ENDPOINT "https://YOUR_APM_SERVER_ENDPOINT"